PSTC/pstc-jfp/REREVISION.md

 > - p7, l302 "This aligns with Coq’s current behaviour, where list Set is not a subtype of list Type despite the presence of cumulativity where Set is a subtype of Type.".
 Is this issue not partially solved by cumulative inductive types?

-To my knowledge, cumulative inductive types are slightly different:
+To our knowledge, cumulative inductive types are slightly different:
 `list` instantiated at universe level `i`, or `list@{i} : Type@{i} -> Type@{i}`,
 is a subtype of `list@{j} : Type@{j} -> Type@{j}` if `i < j`,
 but `list@{i} A ≤ list@{j} A` still only holds if the parameters are the same.

 > - p12, l532 "some size substitution ρ, ρx{υ↦s} = x{υ↦ρs}"
-This is difficult to parse, please separate the two inline maths by more than punctuation.
+> This is difficult to parse, please separate the two inline maths by more than punctuation.
 For instance you could write "we have".

 Added "we have that" before the equation.